dtcenter/MET/docs/Users_Guide/installation.rst

 `scripts/installation/config <https://github.com/dtcenter/MET/tree/main_v12.0/internal/scripts/installation/config>`_
 directory.

-.. note:: Starting with MET-12.0.0, the C++17 standard is the default C++ standard for MET.
+.. note:: Starting with MET-12.0.0, C++17 is the default C++ standard for MET due to the requirements of its dependent libraries.
+However, MET itself only makes use of C++11 features.

     The ATLAS library (conditionally required for MET, if support for unstructured grids is desired)